IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 During the provisioning process, multiple emails are sent to you from ITZ as the provisioning process runs.
 One email states the reservation is provisioning and the other email states that the environment is **Ready**.

 In rare cases, the provisioning process may fail.
 If you receive an email stating the reservation failed, try again by repeating Steps 1-3 for the environment that failed to provision.
-In addition, review the [Troubleshooting](#troubleshooting) section below.
-If issues continue, open an ITZ support ticket using the methods mentioned in the [Support](index.md#support) section of this guide.
+In addition, review the [Troubleshooting](#troubleshooting) section that follows.
+If issues continue, open an ITZ support ticket by using the methods that are mentioned in the [Support](index.md#support) section.

 ## Extend the reservation
 When the reservations are in the **Ready** state, you can extend each reservation to a total of 6 days.
-Remember, IBM sellers need the environment to record their Stand and Deliver and Business Partners need an environment to answer quiz questions.
-Plan your time accordingly.

-4. In the IBM Technology Zone portal, expand **My TechZone** at the top and select **My Reservations**.
+4. In the IBM Technology Zone portal, expand **My TechZone** and select **My Reservations**.

     ![](_attachments/itzMyReservations.png)